 Experience college life in the US and take a gap after high school and do other 2-semesters and pick the courses and try different subjects.

-As most of the community colleges have open enrollment, it’s not necessary for students to submit all the documents.
+As most of the community colleges have open enrollment, students don’t need to submit all the documents.

 It’s a known fact that the admission process starts with filling out an online application form.